Riktam-Santra/Fludex/README.md

 ## Releases
 The first release version has been finally uploaded and can be found on the [releases](https://github.com/Riktam-Santra/Fludex/releases) page, if you are looking ahead to try the app.

+## App Controls
+When reading the manga, click once on a page to go to the next page and click twice on a page to go the previous page.

 ## Compiling the App
 - Add the /bin directory of your flutter installation to your system PATH
 - Next you will have to [enable desktop support](https://flutter.dev/desktop)